 The Execution:

-• Drive two sturdy stakes or metal T-posts firmly into the ground.
-Prop the ladder against them at approximately a 45-degree angle.
-Secure the ladder to the posts using heavy-gauge wire or strong rope at two or three points to prevent shifting.
+- Drive two sturdy stakes into the ground and prop an old wooden ladder against them at a 45-degree angle.
+Secure the ladder to the posts at two or three points using heavy-gauge wire.

 28. The Pergola Trellis & Tiered Raised Bed Corner System